digitalcityscience/Tosca-2-Deployment/readme.md

 5. **Running the Deployment Scripts**
    - Carefully read the "Running the Deployment Scripts" section and follow the steps accordingly.

+### Important Notes

+- **Docker Desktop:** Ensure Docker Desktop is running before executing any scripts.
+- **MapTiler API Key:** Make sure to update your `.env` file with the correct MapTiler API key and other necessary parameters before building the application.
+- For any issues or further customization, please go to TOSCA [wiki page](https://github.com/digitalcityscience/TOSCA-2/wiki)  or follow developer documentation section

 ### Running the Deployment Scripts
 > [!WARNING]